 Singapore’s popularity as a destination for the ultra-rich overshadows the brilliance of it as a low-cost destination.
-We’ve put together a list of the best things to do in Singapore on a budget – and we easily found 26.
+We’ve put together a list of the best things to do in Singapore – and we easily found 35.

 You can mention your Singapore holiday to anyone and they will tell you it’s super expensive.
 They’ll ask you “how can you afford it?”